YaquanChang/yaquanchang.github.io/Research.md

 ---
 My research experience mainly refers to Macroecology, Remote Sensing, and ecological models.
 I focus on the selection, dispersal processes, asking how humans impact functional diversity.
 I am familiar with R, Matlab, and have some basic knowledge of Fortran.

+### Geological and climate impact on the plant biodiversity in the Hengduan mountains
+In my PhD, I am investigating and understand the impact of geological and climate processes on plant biodiversity patterns in the Hengduan Mts (HDM) – an exceptional biodiversity hotspot outside the tropics.
+I use species distribution models based on compiled occurrence data, to develop 1 km resolution biodiversity maps.
+With close collaboration of geologists and climatologists, I will try to link plant biodiversity patterns to geomorphological and climate processes in the Hengduan mountains.

+### Output:
+##### poster:
+Impact of geogloical and climate processes on plant biodiversity patterns in the Hengduan mountains _poster_ [(PDF)](https://yaquanchang.github.io/poster_sdm.pdf)

+Phytodiversity associated with habitat heterogeneity across scales: from Eurasia to the Hengduan mountains  _poster_ [(PDF)](https://yaquanchang.github.io/poster_heterogeneity.pdf)

 ### Human impacts on functional diversity
 In my master thesis, I am going to investigate human impacts on functional diversity.
 Before my master thesis, I did a project out of course scope to investigate a similar question but only based on Gribskov, Denmark.
 I used LiDAR and field derived variables to capture the functional diversity of woody plants and found that LiDAR-derived variables perform slightly better than field measurements.